AaltoSciComp/scicomp-docs/data/plans.rst

 * How software you make related to data processing (and really all software) will be handled.
-Even if data can't be released, software can be open sourced which allows reproduction of results, some sort of validation.
+Even if data can't be released, software can be open sourced which allows reproduction of results and some sort of validation.

 * How you preserve data for future use: both for you, and for others.
+  This is especially important.
+Also, how will data be *understandable* in 50 years?
+Is the program that will read it gone?
+Do you have a README?
+Is your data in a field-specific standard structured format?
+Is it opened and does it go into an archive which will be around in 50-100 years (anything managed by you or Aalto specific isn't a credible option for this)?

 * You should mention how you will follow the "Aalto Research Data Management Policy and related guidance".
-The policy just says "you will make strategic decisions", so sounds good while not binding you to anything.
+The policy just says "you will make strategic decisions", so sounds good to the funder while not binding you to anything.

 * For storage, organization, confidentiality, etc, you can say you will follow the Science-IT data management policy.
 This isn't requirements for you, but the default services we offer for data storage (designed to keep data safe and secure, and uuushareable).
-It also sounds good to say.  (see the :doc:`outline <outline>`)
+It also sounds good to say.  (see the :doc:`outline <../aalto/aaltodata>`)

 Model Academy of Finland DMP